sijiaoh/dotfiles/README.md

 You can create a file `[package]/setup.rb`.
 This will be called from `./bootstrap`.
 Using the `Utils` class, you can easily create a setup script.

+## ./exec

+If you want to run a single setup script, you can run `./exec xxx/setup.rb`.

 ## LazyVim

 ### Update